 The Corporation filed certifications, signed by the Chief Executive Officer ("CEO") and the Chief Financial Officer ("CFO"), with the Canadian Securities Administrators ("CSA") upon filing of the Corporation's 2010 Annual Information Form.
 In those filings, the Corporation's CEO and CFO certified, as required by National Instrument 52-109, the appropriateness of the financial disclosure, the design and effectiveness of the Corporation's disclosure controls and procedures and the design and effectiveness of internal controls over financial reporting.
-The Corporation's CEO and CFO also certify the appropriateness of the financial disclosures in the Corporation's interim filings with securities regulators.
-In those interim filings, the Corporation's CEO and CFO certify the design of the Corporation's disclosure controls and procedures and the design of internal controls over financial reporting.
+The Corporation's CEO and CFO also certify the appropriateness of the financial disclosures of the financial disclosures in the Corporation's interim filings with securities regulators.
+In those interim filings, the Corporation's CEO and CFO certify the appropriateness and the design of the Corporation's CEO and CFO certify the reporting.